CdavM/green-agent-test/README.md

    - Go to your fork's Settings > Secrets and variables > Actions > New repository secret
    - Add each secret referenced with `${VARIABLE_NAME}` in `scenario.toml` (both green agent and participant secrets)
    - The scenario runner workflow automatically substitutes these values when running the assessment
+   - If using private Docker images: Add a `GHCR_TOKEN` secret with a Personal Access Token that has `read:packages` scope and access to the required packages

 7. **Create a submission**
 Commit and push your changes to trigger the assessment workflow: